Top 10 best places to visit in Tibet

 Tashilhunpo Monastery

-Tashilhunpo Monastery, located in Shigatse, the second-largest city in Tibet, stands as one of the most important monasteries in Tibetan Buddhism.
-It is the traditional seat of the Panchen Lama, who is considered the second-highest figure in the Gelug tradition after the Dalai Lama.
-Founded in 1447 by the First Dalai Lama, Tashilhunpo has grown to be a significant religious, cultural, and historical landmark.
+Tashilhunpo Monastery, located in the city of Shigatse, the second-largest city in Tibet, is one of the most important monasteries in the region.
+It serves as the traditional seat of the Panchen Lama, who is considered one of the most important religious leaders in Tibetan Buddhism, second only to the Dalai Lama.

 Ganden Monastery